A topic from the subject of Inorganic Chemistry in Chemistry.

 f-Block Elements

-f-block elements are lanthanides and actinides, located below the periodic table.
+f-block elements are lanthanides and actinides, located below the main body of the periodic table.
 They have valence electrons in the f-orbital.
+These elements are characterized by very similar chemical properties due to the lanthanide contraction.

 Key Properties

-• Ionization Energy: Ionization energy generally increases from left to right across a period and decreases down a group.
+• Ionization Energy: Ionization energy generally increases from left to right across a period (due to increasing nuclear charge) and decreases down a group (due to increased shielding effect).

-• Electron Affinity: Electron affinity generally increases from right to left across a period and decreases down a group.
+• Electron Affinity: Electron affinity generally increases from left to right across a period and decreases down a group, although there are exceptions.

 Applications